wallymathieu/assertfail/_posts/2014-11-28-Installing-build-server.md

 So, for the N-th time I'm helping out by configuring a build server.
 This time it was a bit different since we where restoring an old build teamcity server and agent from a crashed server.

-There where some gothas as usual.
+There where some gotchas as usual.

 In order to restore teamcity we had to do some digging to find the data directory .